mdlevine1993/mdlevine1993.github.io/Hierarchical clustering of the mtcars data.md

 <p class=FirstParagraph>The R dataset <span class=SpellE><i style='mso-bidi-font-style:
 normal'>mtcars</i></span> consists of measurements from a collection of 32 automobiles.
 In the dataset is 11 separate numeric variables.
-Using ‘head’, let’s look at the first five rows of the dataset:<o:p></o:p></p>
+Using Â‘headÂ’, letÂ’s look at the first five rows of the dataset:<o:p></o:p></p>

 <pre style='line-height:11.25pt;background:#F2F2F2;mso-background-themecolor: